skaicker/skaicker.github.io/index.md

 # About Me

 Hello!
 I'm Sanjana Kaicker, and I'm currently a litigation consultant based in Washington, DC.
-I specialize in providing support for commercial healthcare disputes.
+I currently specialize in providing support for commercial healthcare disputes.
 I'm an avid reader, and I love exploring new ideas and interests.

-I'm an incoming Juris Doctor student with a planned focus in international trade law, and I hope to understand and analyze the regulatory impacts of economic sanctions and investment treaties.
+I'm an incoming Juris Doctor student with a planned focus in international trade law, and I aim to thoroughly understand and analyze the regulatory impacts of economic sanctions and investment treaties (especially in light of recent trade-policy changes).

 ![Profile Photo](Photo.PNG)